What is abuse, anyway?

 - Always being right, never apologizing

-- Withholding essential resources like food or money
+- Withholding essential resources like food or money (also called economic or financial abuse)

 - Frequent mood swings, where one moment you are loving and affectionate, and the next moment you’re angry and threatening